Minuwangoda

-Minuwangoda (මිනුවන්ගොඩ, மினுவந்கொட) is a town in Gampaha district, governed by an Urban Council, situated near Negombo, Western Province of Sri Lanka.
+Minuwangoda (මිනුවන්ගොඩ, மினுவந்கொட) is a town in Gampaha district, governed by an Urban Council and Pradheshia Saba, situated near Negombo, Western Province of Sri Lanka.
 It is located 15 km east of Negombo and 35 km north east of Colombo.
 It is an important junction town, connecting the Negombo to Kandy road (via Veyangoda and Nittambuwa) with the A1/A6 main road from Colombo to Kurunegala.
 The main bus route 5 from Colombo to Kurunegala passes through the town.
 The town is also situated near the Bandaranaike International Airport, on the way to Negombo.